kilianyp/TypeConf-old/README.md

 ## A static configuration parser for python using templates

 Python is as a dynamic programming language inherently prone to runtime errors.
 This  is especially problematic for long-running programms.
-A wrong configuration then can lead to the loss of precious computation.
+A wrong or missing value in the configuration then can lead very easily to the loss of your precious computation.

 Sounds familiar?